-The focus of our laboratory is to study DNA repair response induced by radiation and to develop innovative radiation detection technologies for applications in radiation therapy and radiobiology research.
+The focus of our laboratory is to study DNA damage response induced by radiation and to develop innovative radiation detection technologies for applications in radiation therapy and radiobiology research.
 Particularly, we have been developing:

 - Techniques to perform spatiotemporal measurements of radiation-induced injury in live cells.

 - Linear energy transfer (LET) in proton beams.

 - New ways to use radiation detectors in non-conventional radiation fields.